lpzraf/python-tesla-wikipedia-web-scrape/README.md

 # Scraping the Tesla Page in Wikipedia
-Practice from Pluralsight where I used Beaiituflful Soup for the scrape and Pandas for the tabular data.
+Practice from Pluralsight where I used BeautifulSoup for the scrape and Pandas for tabulating the data.